philip-schrodt/NGEC/README.md

 * `plovigy` family of low-footprint, terminal-based Python programs for rapid annotation: https://github.com/openeventdata/plovigy

+* An earlier complete event data pipeline, if you are looking for an example: https://github.com/openeventdata/phoenix_pipeline

-A final and alas, I-wish-were-unnecessary note: In the last few years there has developed in some parts of the event data community a most unfortunate, and certainly thoroughly unscientific, pathology of rigorously suppressing any criticism of data sets, variously using contractual non-disparangement clauses, threats of legal action, or ruthless pursuit of critics through various all-too-available mechanisms originally designed to protect scientific integrity but now used against it.
+A final and alas, I-wish-were-unnecessary note: In the last few years there has developed in some parts of the event data community a most unfortunate, and certainly thoroughly unscientific, pathology of rigorously suppressing any criticism of data sets, variously using contractual non-disparangement clauses, threats of legal action, or ruthless pursuit of critics through various all-too-available institutional mechanisms originally designed to protect scientific integrity but now used against it.
 I believe I speak for our entire team when I say that we welcome criticism, and if you sincerely believe this data and/or the entire exercise is the dumbest thing you've ever seen, you are welcome to express that opinion.
 Really.[^3]

 ## CAMEO_codefile.txt